Niagara's Newest Attraction Puts Sand in Your Eyes

 The company has spent months repainting and renovating the 63 year old building.
 Sand now has replaced the ice that I had skated on for many years.

-This new attraction, that does not open till Spring, promises to be a big hit with locals and visitors alike.
+This new attraction, that does not open till the summer of 2013 , promises to be a big hit with locals and visitors alike.
 Here are a few photos I took.